maldil/ICSE2023_PyEvolve_Artifacts/README.md

 # PYEVOLVE: Automating Frequent Code Changes in Python ML Systems
 We made all the tools and data used in the research publicly available in order to claim "Available" and "Reusable" batches.
 This artifact consists of the open-source versions of the tool ([PyEvolve](https://github.com/maldil/PyEvolve)) and two kinds of data sets that are used to evaluate the tool.
 We have readily installed tool on a VirtualBox VM image and included the evaluation subjects for the reviewer’s convenience.
 The tools' git repositories provide detailed instructions on building and using the tools.

+> Note: The VirtualBox VM image is a 20GB file.
+The time it takes to download this file is determined by your internet connection speed.
+Therefore, we recommend that reviewers begin downloading this file before starting the review process.
+Furthermore, you must have at least 30GB of free space on your computer in order to load the file into VirtualBox.
+>

 # About the artifact
 In Section 1, we first presented the steps to execute the tool in VirtualBox VM image which can be done in under 30 minutes.
 In section 2, we described our public datasets.
 A comprehensive explanation of building the tools and then using it on a large dataset is provided in Section 3.
 You could use Mac OS CLI, Windows Powershell, or Linux terminal to execute the commands.
 The public may access all of these resources through our primary [website](https://pythoninfer.github.io) or archived repositories at [Zenodo](https://zenodo.org/).